Methodology Americas | World’s Best Cities

 America’s Best Cities Methodology

-In order to rank the performance and perception of America’s best cities in 2024, Resonance analyzed the principal cities of metropolitan statistical areas with populations of more than 500,000 (according to the U.S. Census, American Community Survey 2021) to determine the Top 100 cities by using a combination of core statistics and user-generated data from online sources such as Google, Tripadvisor and Instagram to measure quality of place when it comes to experiential factors.
-This blend of data led to the creation of Resonance’s proprietary Place PowerTM Score, the foundation of all our Best Cities rankings.
+To rank the performance and perception of America's Best Cities for 2025, Resonance analyzed the principal cities of metropolitan statistical areas in the U.S. with a population greater than 500,000 (according to the U.S. Census Bureau, our population source).
+We determined the Top 100 cities using a combination of core statistics and user-generated data from online sources such as Google, Tripadvisor and Instagram to measure quality of place when it comes to experiential factors.

-While many factors shape our perception of urban regions as desirable places to live, work or visit, Resonance’s proprietary Place PowerTM Score rankings are focused on the shared factors that demonstrate moderate to strong correlations with the performance of urban regions when it comes to attracting prime age population (age 25 – 44), visitor expenditure and/or business formation.
+This blend of data led to the creation of Resonance’s proprietary Place Power™ Score, the foundation of all of our Best Cities rankings.
+So how does Resonance choose the metrics to effectively measure an urban region’s performance relative to its competitors?
+While many factors shape our perception of urban regions as desirable places to live, work or visit, Resonance’s proprietary Place Power™ Score rankings are focused on the shared factors that demonstrate moderate to strong correlations with the performance of urban regions when it comes to attracting prime-age population (age 25–44), visitor expenditure and/or business formation.

-3. Thinking about places across the United States, including small towns and large cities, what 3 towns or cities do you believe currently offer the best job opportunities?
-(Prosperity)
+We asked them: when thinking about places across the United States, including small towns and large cities, which three towns or cities would you most like to live in, most like to visit, and think currently offer the best job opportunities?

 Livability

-This category quantifies a city’s quality of place.
 To score a city within our Livability category, we evaluate the perceived quality of its natural and built environments.
-This includes how much of an urban area is dedicated to green space, how bike-friendly its streets are and how many quality parks, sights, neighborhoods and landmarks are recommended online by locals and visitors.
-We also look at key socioeconomic factors such as the affordability of monthly rents and the cost of living—factors that not only retain talent, but also attract it (and, by extension, attract skill-seeking companies as well).
+This includes how much of an urban area is dedicated to green space and how many quality parks, sights, neighborhoods and landmarks are recommended online by locals and visitors.
+We also look at key socioeconomic factors such as the affordability of monthly rents and the cost of housing—factors that not only retain talent, but also attract it (and, by extension, attract skill-seeking companies as well).
+Livability also looks at the natural attributes of a region such as the amount of tree cover and the quality of the air residents and visitors breathe.

 Livability Metrics